IsaacGutierrez/edx-seecx/README.md

 ## Disclaimer

-This is a student project to provide supplementary material and that these are _**not**_ official course artifacts
+This is a student project to provide supplementary material and that these are _**not**_ official course artifacts.

 ### Intro